-Notes: Electronic analysis of defibrillator systems is required for long-term routine follow-up care of implantable cardioverter-defibrillators.
+Notes: Electronic analysis of defibrillator systems is required for long-term routine follow-up care of cardioverter-defibrillators.
 Automatic defibrillator monitoring is considered medically necessary.
-Electrophysiologic assessment is a more complex evaluation of newly or chronically implanted cardioverter-defibrillators, and is considered medically necessary.
+Electrophysiologic assessment is a more complex evaluation of cardioverter-defibrillators, and is considered medically necessary.

 Note: Intracardiac electrophysiological procedures performed before implantation of cardioverter-defibrillator may be done as an outpatient.